paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 extends: _layouts.post
 section: content
 title: "How to setup PHP, PHP-FPM and NGINX on Docker in Windows 10 [Tutorial Part 1]"
-subheading: "A primer on PHP on Docker under Windows."
+subheading: "A primer on PHP on Docker under Windows 10."
 h1: "Setting up PHP, PHP-FPM and NGINX for local development on Docker"
-description: "Step-by-Step tutorial for setting up PHP Docker containers (cli and fpm)  for local development."
+description: "Step-by-Step tutorial for setting up PHP Docker containers (cli and fpm)  for local development on Windows 10."
 author: "Pascal Landau"
-published_at: "2018-05-30 16:00:00"
+published_at: "2018-07-08 22:00:00"
-vgwort: ""
+vgwort: "e8a8b08253d04d8f96ba390a1d2a0037"
 category: "development"
 slug: "php-fpm-nginx-xdebug-docker-windows-10"
 ---